MMesbahU/nextflow/docs/awscloud.rst

 The pipeline can be launched either in a local computer or a EC2 instance.
 The latter is suggested for heavy or long running workloads.

-Pipeline input data should to be stored in the Input data `S3 storage <https://aws.amazon.com/s3/>`_.
-In the same manner the pipeline execution must specifies a S3 bucket where jobs intermediate results are stored with the ``-bucket-dir`` command line options.
+Pipeline input data can be stored to be stored either locally or in a `S3 <https://aws.amazon.com/s3/>`_ bucket.
+The pipeline execution must specifies a Google Storage bucket where jobs intermediate results are stored with the ``-bucket-dir`` command line options.
 For example::

   nextflow run my-pipeline -bucket-dir s3://my-bucket/some/path